The Guess Who

-The Guess Who is a Canadian rock band formed in Winnipeg, Manitoba, in 1965.
-The band found their greatest success in the late 1960s and early 1970s under the leadership of singer and keyboardist Burton Cummings and guitarist Randy Bachman, with hit songs including "American Woman", "These Eyes", "No Time", "Laughing", and "Share the Land".
+The Guess Who is a Canadian rock band formed in Winnipeg, Manitoba, in 1958.
+The band found their greatest success from 1969 to 1972, with hit songs including "American Woman", "These Eyes", "No Time", "No Sugar Tonight", "Laughing", and "Share the Land".

 During their most successful period, the Guess Who released eleven studio albums, all of which reached the charts in Canada and the United States.
 Their 1970 album American Woman reached number 1 in Canada and the United States, while five other albums reached the top ten in Canada.
 The Guess Who charted fourteen Top-40 singles in the United States, and more than thirty in Canada.

-The Guess Who officially broke up in 1975, with a major reunion tour in the early 2000s.
-A separate band organized by former bassist Jim Kale also toured and recorded under the Guess Who name for several decades, often performing without any original band members on stage.
-After a long legal dispute, Bachman and Cummings regained control of the Guess Who name in a 2024 settlement.
+The Guess Who officially disbanded in 1975, though several periodic reunions took place over the years.
+An unauthorized version of the band organized by former bassist Jim Kale toured and recorded under the Guess Who name for several decades, often performing without any original band members on stage.
+After a lengthy legal dispute, the band's primary songwriters, guitarist Randy Bachman and frontman Burton Cummings, regained control of the Guess Who name in a 2024 settlement, and toured in 2026 with a new lineup.